 SUNDAY PEAK 8295′

 Sunday Peak is short up-and-back hike located on the Greenhorn Summit in the Kern River Valley.
 There used to be a fire lookout on the summit, and the view is fantastic.
-This forest hike is on a maintained trail, and it is just over 3 miles round trip with an elevation gain of 1100 feet.
+This forest hike is on the maintained Sunday Peak Trail (31E66), and it is just over 3 miles round trip with an elevation gain of 1100 feet.
 From the summit you can see hundreds of prominent features including Mount Whitney, Dome Rock, Black Mountain, and much more.
 At a casual speed this hike takes between two and three hours.
 Sunday Peak is a perfect place for the family to get out and enjoy the great outdoors.

 WHEN IS A GOOD TIME TO GO?